 Network Entity Icon Explanation

-VolP Peer ARM network gateways.
+VoIP Peer ARM network gateways.
 The calls and are c n-AudioCodes device or entity that is also part of the topology: PBXs, SIP trunks, other vendors' SBCs / ese devices participate in processing ARM network connected to Nodes by 'Peer Connections'.
 The ARM onfigure one of six VoIP Peer types.

 2 SIP trunk

 ® PSTN

 2 IP phones

 2 Legacy PBX IP PBX

 N/A Not applicable

-Connection with the second second Indicated by a blue line (available) or a red line (unavailable).
-Joins two Nodes.
-Calls can be routed between two Nodes only if there is a Connection between them.
-Defined by adding an IP Group (at Node level).
-From AudioCodes' gateway/SBC perspective, a 'Connection' is an 'IP Group'.
-Connections between Nodes are added by the ARM operator.
+Connection with the second second two Nodes.
+Connection be level).
+From A blue line (available) or a red line (unavailable).
+Joins alls can be routed between two Nodes only if there is a etween them.
+Defined by adding an IP Group (at Node udioCodes' gateway/SBC perspective, a 'Connection' o'.
+Connections between Nodes are added by the ARM

 Peer Connection 1 Indicated by a black line between a Node and a VoIP Peer.
 Represents a group of routing destinations/sources (connections to a VoIP Peer), 'last mile' connectivity.
 From AudioCodes' gateway/SBC perspective, a Peer Connection is a 'PSTN Trunk Group' or 'IP Group'.
 Red line = administrative state is unlocked / operative state is unavailable (no connection between the AudioCodes device and the remote device) / predeleted (IP Group was deleted from the device) Black line through a red sphere = unavailable and locked Black line through a black sphere = available but locked